 Schema path: ScopeEnumeration

-The ScopeEnumeration simple type defines the different areas of software security that can be affected by exploiting a weakness.
+The ScopeEnumeration simple type defines the different areas of security that can be affected by exploiting a weakness.

 Schema path: StakeholderEnumeration